Slins-23/neural-network/README.md

 # Features

+- Model types
   - Linear regression
   - Logistic regression
   - Multi-label classification
   - Multi-class classification
-- Accepts comma-delimited '`,`' files and images (those go in the `images/train` folder alongside a `labels.txt` file, which, in each line, contains the name an image within the folder, followed by a comma, and which class it pertains to i.e. `image01.png,0`)
+- Activation functions
+  - Linear: `linear`
+  - Rectified Linear Unit: `relu`
+  - Sigmoid: `sigmoid`
+  - Softmax: `softmax`
+- Loss functions
+  - Mean squared error: `loss_mse`
+  - Binary cross-entropy: `loss_binary_crossentropy`
+  - Categorical cross-entropy: `loss_categorical_crossentropy`
+- Accepts comma-delimited '`,`' files and images
-- (Optional) Save and load models (.json files with model metadata such as each layer's weights, model architecture, information on the dataset it was trained, etc...)
+- (Optional) Save and load models (.json files with model/dataset metadata)
 - (Optional) Normalization (normalizes to range [-1, 1], mean normalizes, then standardizes)
 - (Optional) L1 & L2 regularization
 - Arbitrary batch size
 - Arbitrary number of layers and nodes
 - Xavier (linear, sigmoid, softmax) and HE (relu) weight initialization (optionally normally or uniformly distributed)
-- Loading and filtering dataset (comma-delimited '`,`') by column names or column numbers, choose dependent or independent variable, and also (optionally) filter by comparison (i.e. keep only the values for the given column which are >, <, ==, or != to a certain value)
+- Loading and filtering dataset (comma-delimited '`,`') by column names or column numbers, choose dependent or independent variable, and (optionally) filter by comparison operators (i.e. keep only the values for the given column which are `>`, `<`, `==`, or `!=` to a certain value)
 - (Optional) Shuffle dataset
-- (Optional) Measuring/evaluating dataset for performance metrics on an arbitrary model (the function responsible for this is `measure_model_on_dataset` `@main.py`)
+- (Optional) Measuring/evaluating the dataset for performance metrics on an arbitrary model (the function responsible for this is `measure_model_on_dataset` @`main.py`)
 - (Optional) Hold-out, k-folds cross-validation, and test sets
-- (Optional) Plotting cost graphs and test/hold-out set performance metrics (i.e. r^2 for regression models, or accuracy, precision, recall, and f1-score for classification models)
+- (Optional) Plotting cost graphs and test/hold-out set performance metrics (i.e. `r^2` for regression models, or `accuracy`, `precision`, `recall`, and `f1-score` for classification models)
-- (Optional) Arbitrary names for classes for image multi-class classification models
+- (Optional) Arbitrary names for classes of image multi-class classification models
-- Activation functions
-  - Linear (`linear`)
-  - Rectified Linear Unit (`relu`)
-  - Sigmoid (`sigmoid`)
-  - Softmax (`softmax`)
-- Loss functions
-  - Mean squared error (`loss_mse`)
-  - Binary cross-entropy (`loss_binary_crossentropy`)
-  - Categorical cross-entropy (`loss_categorical_crossentropy`)

 # Notes

-- Currently, the only accepted datasets are files delimited by a comma '`,`', and images, which must be put into the folder `images/train` for training (and testing if it was enabled and no separate folder was chosen), `images/predict` for images to predict once the training is finished or after loading a model, and `images/test` if using a test set and a separate folder was chosen in the settings
+- Currently, the only accepted datasets are files delimited by a comma '`,`' and images

-- Normalization (prior to mean normalization and standardizing) is within the range [-1, 1], by design choice.
+- Normalization (prior to mean normalization and standardizing) gets the features within the range [-1, 1], by design choice

-- Dataset loader skips first row and expects each variable to be a different column
+- The dataset loader skips the first row (which should be the column/variable names) and assumes that each variable is a different column

-- The class names for a model trained on a comma-delimited '`,`' dataset will be whatever column names they had, meanwhile, for images they will be integers increasing from `0` to `k` where `k` is the number of classes, or you can optionally manually input a label for each of those classes.
+- The class names for a model trained on a comma-delimited '`,`' dataset will be whatever column names they had.
+Manwhile, for images, they will be integers increasing from `0` to `k`, where `k` is the number of classes.
+You can optionally manually input a label for each of those classes, in the case of an image dataset

-- Expect bugs, inaccuracies, lack of speed, high memory consumption, and general lack of optimization.
+- Expect bugs, inaccuracies, lack of speed, high memory consumption, and general lack of optimization

-- A practical example of the script exceeding available memory and crashing for me was running the MNIST example, but instead of using a batch size of 32 as shown in the video, using a batch size of 1 caused it to crash in between the 4th and 5th steps for me, with 32GB RAM.
+- A practical example of the script exceeding available memory and crashing, for me with 32GB RAM, was running the MNIST example, but instead of using a batch size of 32 as shown in the example video, using a batch size of 1 caused it to crash in between the 4th and 5th steps

-- Currently the script needs images of the same dimension (no need to be square), as the input layer dimension is pre-defined.
+- Currently the script needs images of the same dimension (no need to be square), as the input layer's dimension is pre-defined

 - If the batch size is set to a value that is greater than the number of training samples, it is clipped to be the number of training samples.
 (You can also use this to force batch gradient descent when you don't know the exact number of training samples, as any value greater than that will suffice)

-- Do not normalize input if the model is trained on images and the images are not in the range [0, 255].
-This is because I hardcoded all normalized images' pixels/features to be assumed to be in the range [0, 255].
+- Do not normalize input if the model is trained on images and the images are not in the range `[0, 255]`.
+For example if every pixel is `0` or `1`.
+This is because I hardcoded all normalized images' pixels/features to assume to be in the range `[0, 255]`

-- When training a model with k-folds cross-validation, you won't be able to make predictions afterward nor will you be prompted whether to save a model.
-It is only used as a means of performance metrics evaluation, this is by design.
+- When training a model with `k-folds` cross-validation, you won't be able to make predictions afterward, nor will you be prompted whether to save a model.
+It is only used as a means of performance metrics evaluation.
+This is by design

-- The script expects all images to have pixel colors in the range [0, 255] for normalization.
-That can be changed within the function `mean_n_variance_normalize`, by changing the feature min maxes from `0` and `255` to whatever minimum and maximum values you're using, respectively.
+- The script expects all images to have pixel colors in the range `[0, 255]` for normalization.
+This can be changed within the function `mean_n_variance_normalize`, by changing the feature min maxes from `0` and `255` to whatever minimum and maximum values you're using, respectively

-- When training a model with k-folds, if the number of traiing samples is not exactly divisible by the number of folds, the spare sample will be ignored.
+- When training a model with k-folds, if the number of training samples is not exactly divisible by the number of folds, the spare sample will be ignored

-- Image labels cannot have duplicate filenames in the text file, as they are identified by them and assumed to be unique.
+- Image labels cannot have duplicate filenames in the `labels.txt` text file, as they are uniquely identified by them

 - You can print a model's performance metrics (if it has been measured prior) with the function `print_model_metrics`

-- Strings as inputs haven't been properly implemented or tested.
+- Strings as inputs haven't been properly implemented nor tested

-- The `model` class members `sample_features_mean`, `sample_features_std`, `sample_features_variance`, are measured over the training samples (after normalizing the input to the range [-1, 1] but before mean normalizing and standardizing, if normalization was enabled).
-Meanwhile, the non `model` class members, such as `training_features_mean` and `test_features_mean`, are the measurements after the input is normalized (if that is the case, otherwise `model.sample_features_mean` is the same as `training_features_mean`, for example).
-That is because whenever the input needs to be re-normalized, such as in the case of predicting an arbitrary user input once the model is trained, you need to know the `mean` and `std` before mean normalizing and standardizing but after normalizing to [-1, 1], as well as the minimum and maximum values of each input feature in order to normalize it to [-1 ,1], which is what the variable `model.feature_min_maxes` is used for.
-These are also used for performance measurements and reversing the normalization.
+- The `model` class members `sample_features_mean`, `sample_features_std`, `sample_features_variance`, are measured over the training samples (if normalization was enabled, this is done after the input is in the range [-1, 1], but before mean normalizing and standardizing).<br>
+Meanwhile, the non `model` class members, such as `training_features_mean` and `test_features_mean`, are measured after the input is normalized (if that is the case, otherwise `model.sample_features_mean` is the same as `training_features_mean`, for example).
+That is because whenever the input needs to be re-normalized, such as in the case of predicting an arbitrary user input once the model is trained, you need to know the `mean` and `std` before mean normalizing and standardizing, but after normalizing to [-1, 1], as well as the minimum and maximum values of each input feature in order to normalize it to [-1 ,1], which is what the variable `model.feature_min_maxes` is used for.
+These are also used for performance measurements and reversing the normalization process

+- Regularization has not been extensively tested

-- I could not make a model that performs well predicting different car brands of the same color (RGB), using a similar architecture to the model that predicts car colors.
+- I could not make a model that performs well when predicting different car brands of the same color (RGB), using a similar architecture to the model that predict s car colors.
 I don't know the exact reason for this, although it is evidently a more complex task than the other examples.
 Possibly solvable with convolutional layers?

-- Note: Regularization has not been extensively tested.
 # Todo

-- Implement the same behavior of optionally storing images in a separate folder as the `test` folder for the `holdout` folder
+- Implement the same behavior of optionally storing images in a separate `holdout` folder as can be done with the `test` folder

 - Option to convert images that are RGB/RGBA into grayscale

-- Separate the bias from the normal weights and separately calculate/update it or leave it as is?
+- Separate the bias from the normal weights and separately calculate/update it, or leave it as is?

-- Estimate time remaining for training to finish
+- Estimate time remaining for training to finish based on how long it took for the last step to finish

 - Refactor code and standardize variable names

-- Decouple and isolate functions, settings, models, and datasets,
+- Decouple and isolate functions, settings, models, and datasets

-- Separate main.py into multiple scripts for better isolation/readability
+- Separate `main.py` into multiple scripts for better isolation/readability

 - Option to evalute model on a given test set without the need to train it

 - Let user arbitrarily choose how often they want the cross-validation model(s) to be evaluated during training, instead of automatically doing it for every single batch

-- Let user choose how much to smoothen the graph(s) (if at all), through exponentially moving averages
+- Implement exponentially moving averages for plotting and let user choose how much to smoothen the graph(s) (if at all)

 - Implement means to achieve better performance, such as vectorizing everything, using Jacobian matrices, CUDA (NVIDIA only), and SIMD instructions?
 I probably won't do this, as the primary goal of this project was learning, and readability is much preferred over performance